colgate-cosc465-spring22/capstone-TSKJ/README.md

             The second line, line 71, need to have its file name changed to the corresponding text file that has the domain names that you want to categorize from.
 The output of this method is the domain names and categories written into a .txt

+## Analysis
+### once all the data has been retrieved, run analysis.py to get the counts for each category, as well as a summary of your results.